dazajuandaniel/mlflow_utility/README.md

 1. Add widget capability to have a proxy for mlflow UI

 ### AutoML
+1. Add logging for all runs in mlflow
-1. Add capability to test on parameter dataset.
+2. Add capability to test on parameter dataset.
+3. Add feature tools integration
+4. Add Shap
+5. Add Feature Selection

 ### Other Functionaliy
 * Add proper logging to remove print statements